 - Building an excellent Team

-While this work has been studied in academia and has begun to be incorporated into some organizations, it is very much an emerging application of emotional intelligence.
-Vanessa Druskat and her team of researchers are shining new light on what really creates the best performing teams, which competencies are important for each member to have, and how to apply this framework in practical ways in nearly any organization.
+While this work has been studied in academia and has begun to be incorporated into some organizations, it is very much an emerging application of Emotional Intelligence.
+Vanessa Druskat and her team of researchers are shining new light on what really creates the best performing teams, which competencies are important for each member to have, and how to apply this framework in nearly any organization.